Privacy redefined

 3. What servers see

-The servers have separate anonymous credentials for each queue, and do not know which users they belong to.
+The servers have separate Anonymous credentials for each queue, and do not know which users they belong to.

 Users can further improve metadata privacy by using Tor to access servers, preventing corellation by IP address.